3 observations after Embiid overwhelms Pistons, Sixers notch 6th straight win

 The Sixers were down Tyrese Maxey (left hip tightness), Kyle Lowry (left knee effusion), Robert Covington (left knee bone bruise) and KJ Martin (left great toe contusion).

 Tuesday’s win improved the Sixers to 45-35.
-With two games to go, they remain seventh in the tight Eastern Conference standings.
+With two contests to go, they remain seventh in the tight Eastern Conference standings.
+Other pertinent games included the Pacers beating the Raptors, the Heat squeaking by the Hawks in double overtime, and the Magic falling to the Rockets.

+The only way the Sixers could pass Indiana now is by finishing 2-0 and having the Pacers go 0-2.
+If results break in their favor, it's also still possible they could move past the 46-33 Cavs and/or 46-33 Magic.

+“It doesn’t really matter where you end,“ Embiid said.
+“If we're good enough, we’re going to win.
+So play-in (tournament) or not, it doesn’t really matter.
+The job’s still got to be done on the court and we’ve got to win games.”

 The Sixers will host the Magic on Friday night in their penultimate game of the regular season.
 Here are observations on the team's win over Detroit: